theoweiss/openhab-tinkerforge-configuration-examples/README.md

-# openhab-tinkerforge-configuration-examples
+# Configuration examples for the openHAB TinkerForge binding
-configuration examples for the openHAB TinkerForge binding
+not yet ready!